iqlusioninc/usbarmory.rs/firmware/usbarmory/README.md

 Run `make usbarmory-mark-two_config` to use the default USB Armory configuration.

+You will also the arm7 toolchain from the Linux packagemer or [ARM](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).

 Then run `make`, as shown below, to build U-Boot:

+Linux
 ``` console
 $ # NOTE this depends on arm-none-eabi-gcc and other C build tools
 $ ARCH=arm CROSS_COMPILE=arm-none-eabi- make
 ```

+On Mac, you need to work around two things.

+1. You need to make the compiler and linker aware of OpenSSL.
+These [instructions](https://medium.com/@timmykko/using-openssl-library-with-macos-sierra-7807cfd47892) worked.

+2. Need to work around MacOS variant of `sed`.
+[This](https://gist.github.com/andre3k1/e3a1a7133fded5de5a9ee99c87c6fa0d) is one option.

 This should result in a `u-boot-dtb.imx` file, which contains the built U-Boot binary.